Bean scores 2nd goal in OT, Blue Jackets beat Avs 5-4 - WHIZ News

 Jenner added another to make it 4-2 and quiet the Ball Arena crowd.
 Joonas Korpisalo stopped 28 shots.

-Colorado pulled Johansson with 1:43 remaining, and after three icing calls a tired Columbus crew saw Byram knock in a goal from the blue line.
+Colorado pulled Johansson with 1:43 remaining, and after three icing calls a tired Columbus crew saw Byram knock in the tying goal from near the blue line.

+“I love the resiliency at the end,” Avalanche coach Jared Bednar said.
+“It’s just that you can feel the game shift in the second period.”

 Nazem Kadri and Gabriel Landeskog each had three assists.
 Landeskog now has 301 career assists and moved into 10th place on the franchise’s all-time list.